Latest update: 1 February 2022.

 Measures and temporary adjustments introduced by Wonderful Copenhagen:

 - Wonderful Copenhagen follows the recommendations of the Danish authorities and adjusts its efforts and activities accordingly.
-This includes ensuring a safe work environment for employees and adjusting the organisation’s own travel activities and tourism promotion activities internationally.

 - In relation to Wonderful Copenhagen's participation on international platforms - trade fairs, sales events, conferences, etc. abroad - or in Denmark with foreign participation, each activity is assessed individually based on the authorities' recommendations.

-- Through websites and other digital channels, Wonderful Copenhagen will inform international visitors and other groups about the Danish authorities' recommendations and restrictions in relation to Covid-19.
+- Through websites and other digital channels, Wonderful Copenhagen will inform international visitors and other groups about the Danish authorities' recommendations and restrictions in relation to COVID-19.

-- Wonderful Copenhagen continues to monitor the Covid-19 situation closely and is committed to sharing relevant and accurate information on this site.
+- Wonderful Copenhagen continues to monitor the COVID-19 situation closely and is committed to sharing relevant and accurate information on this site.

-- Wonderful Copenhagen has established an internal task force that gathers and shares knowledge regarding Covid-19 both internally and externally.
+- Wonderful Copenhagen has established an internal task force that gathers and shares knowledge regarding COVID-19 both internally and externally.
 To ensure the full overview, the organisation is in contact with a wide array of local and international partners.